 Have you ever wondered how the varied products of our global economy end up in your possession?
 Even a cursory glance into your refrigerator, your closet, or your home office will reveal items grown, produced, and assembled all over the world.
 As consumer demand for online purchasing expands and as many companies increasingly require same-day delivery to conduct their own business, freight transportation becomes more … Continue reading Freight Mobility Developments in North Carolina

-Long-haul travel between small communities One of the lesser known benefits of living in a major city is that transport between that city and other major metropolitan areas is relatively easy.
+Long-haul travel between small communities One of the rarely talked-about benefits of living in a major city is that transport between that city and other major metropolitan areas is relatively easy.
 Not always cheap, but usually easy.
 Take traveling between Washington, D.C. and New York City: an online search reveals multiple bus companies such as Megabus and Greyhound, both the Amtrak Northeast Regional and Acela … Continue reading Can You Get There from Here?

 Living in the U.S., we don’t often imagine recycling to be a privilege.
 After meeting Johnson Desauguste, a Haitian immigrant living in the U.S., I’ve begun to see it that way.
 As a junior environmental science major at UNC, I’ve been involved in many environmental organizations, and had some exposure to urban planning.
 Somehow, meeting Johnson (or “Blada,” as his Haitian family calls him) has … Continue reading Kay Blada Recycling: Tackling Infrastructure Problems in Haiti One Bottle at a Time